zappacor/macbook-pro-16-2-linux-kernel/README.md

 # macbook-pro-16_2-linux-kernel:

-- Linux kernel 5.8+ with Apple T2 patches built-in
--- will try to keep up to newer kernel releases.
+- Linux kernel 5.8+ with Apple T2 patches built-in, will try to keep up to newer kernel releases.
-- This project is closely inspired by marcosfad/mbp-ubuntu-kernel.
+- This project is inspired on marcosfad/mbp-ubuntu-kernel.

 ## Drivers included:
-See ```zappacor-patches-*``` files and folders.
+See ```zappacor-patches-*``` folders.

 ## Installation:
 Follow the steps on ```zappacor-build.sh```